 Lx Factory can be reached by bus 714 which departs from Praça da Figueira or bus 727 which goes down Avenida da República and also has a stop on Rua Braamcamp by Praça Marquês de Pombal and on Largo do Rato (outside the Rato metro station).
 The stop for Lx Factory is “Calvário” (for both of theses buses) -- you’ll then see the entrance down the street parallel to it (Rua Rodrigues Faria).
 See the Lisbon buses guide to see the exact stops for these buses.

 Tram 15, which departs from Praça da Figueira, also stops at Calvário in about 20 minutes.

 Alternatively, take the Cascais train from Cais do Sodré, which stops at Alcântara-Mar in just 4 minutes.
 When you exit the train, walk to the right, then take the stairs to the left out of the station.
 Cross the road, and LX factory is about a 10-minute walk from there.

 You may ride the buses, tram and train for free with the Lisboa Card.

 Rua Rodrigues Faria, 103, Alcântara

-Next door is the Carris Museum, displaying Lisbon’s old trams and buses, and across the road from there are steps leading up to the Santo Amaro Chapel.
+Across the street is the B-MAD, a museum with a beautiful art nouveau and art deco collection, while next door is the Carris Museum, displaying Lisbon’s old trams and buses.
+Across the road from there are steps leading up to the Santo Amaro Chapel.